What Is The Best Pattern For Subway Tiles?

 Herringbone Pattern

 If you're aiming to add movement and refinement to your space, the herringbone subway tile pattern presents a bold yet balanced option.
 This layout places rectangular subway tiles in a repeated “V” formation, resulting in a zigzag effect that naturally guides the eye across the surface.
-The angled arrangement also introduces a subtle sense of motion, which makes it a great fit for energizing backsplashes, fireplace surrounds, or bathrooms without making the space feel overly busy.
-As shown above, our Marsden 3x10 Matte Ceramic Tile in Almond showcases this pattern beautifully; Its soft tan tones and matte finish emphasize the flow of the layout while maintaining a warm, understated elegance.
+The angled arrangement also introduces a subtle sense of motion, making it a great fit for energizing backsplashes, fireplace surrounds, or bathrooms without overwhelming the design.
+As reflected in the image above, Edward Martin’s Catalina 2x16 Matte Porcelain Tile in Clay highlights this pattern beautifully, with its warm, earthy tone and matte finish enhancing the flow while maintaining a relaxed, grounded elegance.

 What truly sets the herringbone subway tile layout apart is its ability to make a space feel more layered and expansive.
-The visual rhythm of the pattern elongates surfaces, which helps smaller areas feel more open.
+The visual rhythm of the pattern elongates surfaces, helping smaller areas feel more open and thoughtfully designed.
 At the same time, it introduces an architectural edge that complements both modern and traditional styles.
 If you're after a layout that blends timeless appeal with artistic flair, herringbone brings the right mix of complexity and cohesion.

 Basketweave Pattern